 However, its share price has been up and down since then.

-The short squeeze earlier this year gave the company an unexpected infusion of cash, which they have used to reinvest in their business.
+The short squeeze in early 2021 the company an unexpected infusion of cash, which they have used to reinvest in their business.

 Only time will tell whether the company can get back on its feet, but the stock is likely to continue taking investors on a wild ride in the meantime.